Cleaning UPVC windows and doors can be a tricky job especially if you do not have the best UPVC cleaners at hand.

-These ingredients readily available in your home will help with cleaning grease and grime from your UPVC.
-But, will not make them white again. for serious results and a brighter white then using the solvent-based cleaners are key for success.
+These ingredients are readily available in your home will help with cleaning grease and grime from your UPVC.
+But, will not make them white again.

-Another big mistake would be to use an abrasive cleaner such a Cif, it dulls the shine and will ruin your frames!
-General upkeep is key for long-lasting and bright white frames, washing up liquid should be applied once a month for great results.
+Another big mistake would be to use an abrasive cleaner such as CIF cleaner, it dulls the shine and will ruin your frames.

 Happy Cleaning 😉